oegedijk/dash_querystrings/README.md

 Natively Dash (dash.plot.ly) does not support saving the state in the url.

 This is unfortunate, as when you are creating a dashboard of some kind you often want your users to be able to share it easily.
+The easiest way to do this is by making shareable urls that conserve and recreate the state of the dash app.

 This code shows an example how you can save the state of a Dash app in the querystring, and then reload the state of the app from a given url.